Our Introduction to Finance gives a brief overview of how finance works for your group.

 If applying for an Alumni Grant or an external grant, we encourage you to get in touch with the Development Team (firstname.lastname@example.org) who are happy to read over a grant application before you submit it.

 Many groups organise fundraisers to raise money and RAG (Raising and Giving, the charity fundraising arm of Bristol SU) can help in many ways as detailed in this guide.

-If you are raising money for charity (rather than for your group), you must bank donations through RAG.
-Contact the Student Services Team (firstname.lastname@example.org) to arrange this.
+Therefore, if you are raising money for a charity (rather than for your group), you must bank donations through RAG.
+Contact the Student Services Team (email@example.com) to arrange this.